jmartinezot/skeleton-action-lab/README.md

 ---
 # 🚀 Build & Run: FreqMixFormer

-FreqMixFormer can read either the Kaggle `(N, T, 150)` NTU60 file or the converted CTR-GCN tensor `(N, 3, T, 25, 2)`.
-The default configs point to the CTR-GCN layout at `/workspace/data/NTU60/ctrgcn/NTU60_CS.npz`.
+FreqMixFormer can read either the Kaggle `(N, T, 150)` NTU60 file or a CTR-GCN-path symlink of that file.
+Point the config to whichever path you mount.

 ### Build image